An extremely minimal way to publish your Vue component. You already have your

 your tree or reproduce your build in any way.
 So make sure that anything you

-don't want to be public is scrubbed before running npm publish
+don't want to be public is scrubbed before running npm publish.

-When the user wants to actually use your component, TaxonSelect.vue
+When the user wants to actually use your component, TaxonSelect.vue is the

 default export, as mentioned above.
 So to use it, they just type import

-is then a component that they
+TaxonSelect from 'mypackage', and TaxonSelectis then a component that they

-object.
+can register in their components object.
 There are ways to export multiple

 components from a module, but that's outside the scope of this article.